-Most of the young travellers (15 to 29) of today come from the generational cohort born between the early 1980s and 2000s, the millennials.
-About 50% of millennial travellers are travelling for the purpose of holidays, but the other 50% are undertaking experiential travel such as work abroad, language study, higher education, and volunteer.
-The experiential travellers stay longer and hence spend more.
+Most of the young travellers (15 to 29) of today come from two generational cohorts: generation Y, born between the early 1980s and 2000 and better known as “millennials,” and generation Z, born after 2000.
+Roughly 50% of millennial and gen Z travellers are travelling for the purpose of holidays, but the other 50% are undertaking experiential travel such as work abroad, language study, higher education, au pairing, and volunteering.
+These experiential youth travellers generally stay longer and spend more.

 Youth travel is high value

 Research by WYSE Travel Confederation and UNWTO indicated that the total value of the international youth travel market was almost USD 190 billion in 2009.
-By 2014 this figure had risen to USD 286 billion.
+By 2017 that figure had risen to more than USD 280 billion.